The Need For Precast Wall Forms

 Made from polyurethane rubber, formliners consist to two types: column and panel.
 A panel liner attaches using a clip system, and a column liner is screwed into place.
 The formliners are interchangeable and easily switched for forming needs.

 Release is sprayed onto the form liners before pouring the concrete.
-As its name suggests, it allows the cured product to be easily stripped out of the form for installation.
+As its name suggests, it allows the cured product to be easily stripped out of the precast wall forms for installation.